biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

       `aln/samse/sampe'.
 If you are not sure which to use, try `bwa mem' first.
 Please `man ./bwa.1' for the manual.

-It is widely accepted that the alignment for reads having a length: 70 bp to 1Mb is `BWA mem`, as it is more accurate and faster than the other alignment algorithms included with `BWA`
+It is widely accepted that the alignment option used for reads that are 70 bp to 1Mb in length is `BWA mem`, as it is more accurate and faster than the other alignment options included with `BWA`.

- To run `BWA` first you need to move to the directory where the output will be generated:
+ To run `BWA`, first you need to move to the directory where the output will be generated:

         m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/alignment

- And now enter the following if you want to get an aligment in the BAM format:
+ Now, enter the following to get an alignment in the BAM format:

-        bwa mem /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa /home/m_jan2020/course/data/SAMEA2569438.chr10_1.fastq.gz /home/m_jan2020/course/data/SAMEA2569438.chr10_2.fastq.gz |samtools view -b -o SAMEA2569438.chr10.bam
+        m_jan2020@mjan2020VirtualBox:~$ bwa mem /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa /home/m_jan2020/course/data/SAMEA2569438.chr10_1.fastq.gz /home/m_jan2020/course/data/SAMEA2569438.chr10_2.fastq.gz |samtools view -b -o SAMEA2569438.chr10.bam

-You can check that `BWA` is running by using the `top` Unix command.
-For this, first check what is your username in your machine:
+You can verify that `BWA` is running by using the `top` Unix command.
+For this, first check what your username is on your machine:

         m_jan2020@mjan2020VirtualBox:~$ whoami
         m_jan2020
-Now, you can use the `top` commamd to obtain a summary of the processes that user `m_jan2020` is running in the system:
+Now, you can use the `top` command to obtain a summary of the processes that user `m_jan2020` is running in the system:

         top -u m_jan2020
-You should see something similar to what I got in my system:
+You should see something similar to what I obtain in my system:

         top - 17:10:34 up  2:43,  1 user,  load average: 1.57, 0.69, 0.70
         Tasks: 180 total,   1 running, 179 sleeping,   0 stopped,   0 zombie